Oconee County, South Carolina

 Oconee County is the westernmost county in the U.S. state of South Carolina.
 As of the 2020 census, the population was 78,607.
-Its county seat is Walhalla and its largest city is Seneca.
+Its county seat is Walhalla and its largest community is Seneca.
 Oconee County is included in the Seneca, SC Micropolitan Statistical Area, which is also included in the Greenville-Spartanburg-Anderson, SC Combined Statistical Area.
 South Carolina Highway 11, the Cherokee Foothills National Scenic Highway, begins in southern Oconee County at Interstate Highway 85 at the Georgia state line.

 History

 Oconee County was named after a historic Cherokee town and the word "Ae-quo-nee", meaning "land beside the water."
-Oconee (ᎤᏊᏄ) town developed along the Tugaloo River, the border between present-day South Carolina and Georgia.
+Oconee (ᎤᏊᏄ) town developed on the Cherokee trading path near present-day Oconee Station State Historic Site along Oconee Creek.
 The town was located along the Cherokee trading path of the early 18th century between the English colonial Atlantic port of Charleston and the Mississippi River to the west.

-Oconee Town developed around an ancient platform mound built by ancestral peoples during the period of the Southern Appalachian Mississippian culture, approximately 1000CE to 1500CE.
-In their public architecture, the historic Cherokee built a communal town house on top of the existing earthwork mound.
-The town house was a meeting place for the larger community and council.
-Through the centuries of their long occupancy, the Cherokee would replace the town house, and maintain and add to the mound, building in distinctly colored layers of earth that are visible to archeologists.
+Oconee Town did not develop around an ancient platform mound like those built by ancestral peoples during the period of the Southern Appalachian Mississippian culture, approximately 1000CE to 1500CE.
+In their public architecture, the historic Cherokee built communal town houses around a central ceremonial pole and council house.
+The council house was a meeting place for the larger community and council.
+Through the centuries of their long occupancy, the Cherokee would replace the council house, and maintain and add to nearby mounds, building in distinctly colored layers of earth that are visible to archeologists.

 Due to its geographic position, the town was at the intersection of the trading path and the Cherokee treaty boundary of 1777.
 In 1792, the newly formed South Carolina State Militia built a frontier outpost near the town site, and named it Oconee Station.

 European-American settlement in this far western area of the colony did not begin until the late eighteenth century.
 Most did not take place until decades after the American Revolutionary War.
 South Carolina jurisdictions were successively called parishes, counties, judicial districts and counties again.
 Oconee County was not created until 1868, after the American Civil War and during the Reconstruction era.
 It was taken from part of the Pickens District and named after Oconee Town.